TapasKumarDutta1/ARM-Net/README.md

 ## ARM-Net
-This repository is for the Tensorflow implementation of our paper "Attention-Guided Residual Multiscale CNN for Effective Brain Tumor Classification using MR images".
+This repository is for the Tensorflow implementation of our paper "ARM-Net: Attention-guided Residual Multiscale CNN for Effective Brain Tumor Classification using MR Images
+".